 The stage ends at the 12th century monastery in A Armenteira, which is still in operation and free to enter the cloisters.
 You can also attend a pilgrim mass here.
 The gift shop is manned by the resident nuns and sells soaps and other biologically produced cosmetics that they make.

-Day 2: Camino Espiritual from A Armenteira to Vilanova de Arousa (approx 25 km)
+Stage 2: Armenteira to Vilanova de Arousa

 The first part of the route is utterly delightful.
 You follow the local walking trail, known as the Ruta da Pedra e da Água (Route of Stone and Water), through captivating woodland alongside the A Armenteira Stream.
 Dotted along the waterway you’ll find old stone watermills in various states of ruin and an old sawmill.